Common Questions Asked by Parents

 Service Coordinator:

-A service coordinator, coordinates evaluation and assessment information, and assists in the development and review of your child’s Individualized Family Service Plan (IFSP).
-With the help of your service coordinator you will identify the appropriate services your child and family need.
-He/she coordinates and monitors the delivery of early intervention services, communicates with any medical and health providers involved with your child, and facilitates the transition to community programs when your child is no longer eligible for services.
+A Service Coordinator collaborates with you to evaluate and assess your child's needs, helping to develop and review the Individualized Family Service Plan (IFSP).
+They identify suitable services for your child and family, coordinate and monitor the delivery of early intervention services, communicate with medical and health providers, and assist in transitioning to community programs when your child is no longer eligible for services.

 Special Educators: